fathil11/golang-template/README.md

-# Golang Wiki
+# Golang Jorunal
-Hi Everyone 👋, this is my personal golang research about how to use some golang packages.
+Hi Everyone 👋, this is my personal golang journal.